raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 An important aspect of programming and design is making sure you are ready for when things go wrong.
 Most experiments will have a main loop that runs repeatedly over the 3-hour period.
 An unexpected error encountered in this loop could be disastrous if it causes the program to stop or stall and prevent further data collection.
 So, think of some ‘what if’ scenarios.
 For example, if you’re reading data from a sensor, what will happen if it gives you an unexpected result?
 Will your program cope with this?
 How are you dealing with hardware errors?

 --- task ---
-Identify points in your flowchart where errors might occur and add blocks to cater for them.
+Identify points in your flowchart where errors might occur and add new blocks to cater for them.
 --- /task ---

 ### Assign tasks to members of the team